gitlabhq/gitlabhq/doc/user/group/index.md

 When transferring groups, note:

 - Changing a group's parent can have unintended side effects.
-See [redirects when changing repository paths](../project/index.md#redirects-when-changing-repository-paths).
+See [Redirects when changing repository paths](../project/index.md#redirects-when-changing-repository-paths).
 - You can only transfer groups to groups you manage.
 - You must update your local repositories to point to the new location.
 - If the parent group's visibility is lower than the group's current visibility, visibility levels for subgroups and projects will change to match the new parent group's visibility.